|

 Pros:

 look.
-There are a variety of wood species options to choose from, offering some customization, but the
+There are various wood species options to choose from, offering some customization, but the

 most common selections are maple and oak due to